Epicodus-Curriculum/career-services-full-stack/student-success-skills.md

 * Check your inbox regularly for emails/reminders from instructors and advisors.
 * Prioritize tasks and be proactive, but also be flexible.
 * Build a routine.
 Set aside specific outside-of-class time each week for studying/working on any resubmissions you may have, as well as for self-care.
-* Don’t be afraid to ask for help!
+* Don't be afraid to ask for help!
 Sometimes life throws us a curveball, so please reach out to your instructor or advisor if you need anything.

 ### Success at Epicodus and Beyond